Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 How do you make the right decision?

-There are many different kinds of blades in our shop, so we’re here to help point the way to the starter blades and help you understand how to work your way up to the slightly more advanced straight razor blades we have for experienced shavers.
+It’s a serious tool, with a sharp blade.
+What you need is the key to understanding the straight razor language.
+There are many different kinds of blades in our shop, so we’re here to help you find the starter blades and understand how to work your way up to the slightly more advanced straight razor blades we have for experienced shavers.

 Straight Razor Anatomy and straight razor features